 paapa | पाप

-Paap (Devanagari: पाप ISO15919: pāpa) means sin.
-Vedas is the book of divine laws.
-It defines vidhi and nishedha.
-Performing those actions listed as nishedha are called paap.
+Paap (Devanagari: पाप ISO15919: pāpa ) is an unrighteous action or a moral demerit that hinders a soul's journey toward spiritual upliftment.
+Vedas, the book of divine laws defines vidhi and nishedha .
+Performing those actions listed as nishedha are called paap .

-Opposite of paap is punya.
+Opposite of paap is punya .

 Also written as papa, paapa.